 5. Bring an empty water bottle

-This is a big one, cause flight dehydrates, and water prices at the airports are truly sensational!
+This is a big one, ’cause flights dehydrate you, and water prices at airports are truly sensational!

 6. Bring a tea bag or instant coffee

 …and all you gotta do is ask a barista for a cup of hot water.
 Some coffee shops at the airport charge for that service.
 I travel with a folding cup that looks like this.
-When I ask them to fill it with hot water, I never got charged or rejected 🙂
+When I ask them to fill it with hot water, I never get charged or rejected for thar kind of service 🙂

 7. Avoid checking in luggage

 Free One-bag-check-in days are over.
-Some companies will charge your 10 kg luggage more than your flight ticket!
-That being said, if possible, try to carry-on everything!
-The airline companies usually have size requirements for carry-on, but in my experience, they are not too strict about it.
-I see all the time passengers boarding with 2 medium size pieces of luggage
+Some companies will charge you more for your 10 kg of luggage than for your flight.
+That being said, if possible, try to carry on everything!
+Airline companies usually have size requirements for carry-ons, but in my experience, they are not too strict about them.
+Many times, I see passengers boarding with 2 medium-sized pieces of luggage

-However, If you are taking a multi-month & multi-country trip (like me), obviously you will have to check in your large backpack.
-In that case, make sure it is not heavier than 23kg (the exact number varies) in order to avoid even higher fees.
+However, if you are taking a multi-month & multi-country trip (like me), you will obviously have to check your large backpack.
+In that case, make sure it is not heavier than 23kg (the exact weight varies) to avoid even higher fees.

 9. Buy a cheaper flight with a longer connection time